rpede/MobileProgramming24/_working_with_data/weather1.md

 }
 ```

-**Important** we can't put our normal layout widgets inside slivers.
+**Important** we can't directly put our normal layout widgets inside slivers.
 It doesn't work directly with the fancy scrolling.
-We can get around the limitation by wrapping with it with a
+We can get around the limitation by wrapping it with a
 [SliverToBoxAdapter](https://api.flutter.dev/flutter/widgets/SliverToBoxAdapter-class.html).
-There is also a
+Btw, there is also a
 [SliverFillRemaining](https://api.flutter.dev/flutter/widgets/SliverFillRemaining-class.html)
 which is like the Expanded widget but for slivers.